-Total Value Conclusions, Recommendations and Validation:
+Total Value Conclusions, Recommendations, and Validation:

 Appraiser judgment prevails in all decisions regarding individual parcel valuation.
 The Appraiser determines which available value estimate may be appropriate and may adjust for particular characteristics and conditions as they occur in the valuation area.
-Appropriate adjustments were applied when warranted, with the provision of adequate documentation.
+Reasonable adjustments were applied when warranted, with the provision of adequate documentation.

-The Specialty Appraiser recommends application of the Appraiser selected values, as indicated by the appropriate model or method.
+The Specialty Appraiser recommends the application of the Appraiser selected values, as indicated by the appropriate model or method.

-Using the concept of highest and best use, some of the land values in this area exceeded the value of the entire property in its present use and the cost to remove the improvements.
+Using the highest and best use concept, some of the land values in this area exceeded the entire property's value in its present use and the cost to remove the improvements.
 For those properties where the improvement is not at its highest and best use, a nominal value of \$1,000 is assigned to the improvements.
-Other factors that may affect assessed values include industrial market conditions, and property characteristic updates.

-The total assessed value for the 2019 assessment year within the industrial specialty was \$1,717,345,000.
-The total recommended assessed value for the 2020 assessment year is \$1,914,438,000.
-The increase in overall assessed value is in part attributed to the calculation of total assessed value prior to any warranted contamination reductions by the contamination specialist.
-Some of the valuation changes may be a result of characteristic updates.
-In other instances, a previous obsolescence reduction may have been foregone in the absence of taxpayer supplied data.
-Application of the recommended values for the 2020 assessment year (taxes payable in 2021) results in an average total change from the 2019 assessment of 11.48%.
+Other factors that may affect assessed values include industrial market conditions and property characteristic updates.
+The total assessed value for the 2020 assessment year within the Industrial Specialty was \$1,898,989,400.
+The total recommended assessed value for the 2021 assessment year is \$1,963,060,100.
+The increase in overall assessed value is partially attributed to calculating the total assessed value before any warranted contamination reductions.
+Valuation changes may be a result of characteristic updates.
+In other instances, a previous obsolescence reduction may have been foregone in the absence of taxpayer-supplied data.
+Application of the recommended values for the 2021 assessment year (taxes payable in 2022) results in an average total change from the 2020 assessment of 3.37%.

-2019 Value 2020 Value Increase % Change Total Value \$1,717,345,000 \$1,914,438,000 \$197,093,000 11.48%
+Change in Total Assessed Value 2020 Total Value 2021 Total Value \$ Change % Change \$1,898,989,400 \$1,963,060,100 \$64,070,700 3.37%